behindblackwalls/lain_loader/README.md

 Use this to grab the file and decrypt/load it.

-You'll also need to add the csharp shellcode to laincoder in the "new byte" section, as well as change the web server IP/filepath in the laindloader file.
+You'll also need to add the csharp shellcode to laincoder in the "new byte" section, as well as change the web server IP/filepath in the lainloader file.